roman-milk/roman-milk.github.io/janes-story-1.md

+===

- ****** Jane's Story ****** bydawn1958© Even though it was late, Jane hesitated going home.
+Even though it was late, Jane hesitated going home.
 It was definitely late, but the lovemaking was too profound for any rational thinking.
 It was Josh who came to his senses after the third earth-shattering climax.
 "I will take you home.
 I wish we could stay like this all night, but we can't."

  "Yes, you're right.
 I don't usually stay out his late," she whispered.
 "My husband will think I've had too much to drink."